Auto Loan Calculator

-Calculate your monthly car loan payments, total interest paid, and total loan cost.
+Calculate your monthly car loan payments, total interest, and total cost.
 Compare different loan terms, interest rates, down payments, and trade-in values to find the best financing option for your next vehicle.

 Auto loans are typically simple interest loans, meaning interest is calculated daily on the remaining principal balance.
 Your monthly payment goes toward both interest charges and principal reduction.
 Early payments primarily cover interest, while later payments focus more on principal.